ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 # Containerized apps with Ingress
 {: #kube-auth}

-With {{site.data.keyword.appid_full}}, you can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}} or {{site.data.keyword.openshiftshort}}.
+With {{site.data.keyword.appid_full}}, you can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftshort}}.
 With this approach, you can enforce authentication and authorization policies for all of the applications in your cluster at the same time, without ever changing your app code!
 {: shortdesc}

-The Kubernetes Service custom Ingress image is [deprecated as of 01 December 2020](/docs/containers?topic=containers-ingress-types).
+The {{site.data.keyword.containershort_notm}} custom Ingress image is [deprecated as of 01 December 2020](/docs/containers?topic=containers-ingress-types).
 This tutorial is updated to use the community Kubernetes Ingress image.
-To see the previous version of this documentation, see the [Kubernetes Service documentation](/docs/containers?topic=containers-ingress_annotation#appid-auth).
+To see the previous version of this documentation, see the [{{site.data.keyword.containershort_notm}} documentation](/docs/containers?topic=containers-ingress_annotation#appid-auth).
 {: note}